rudi77/sdc/project5/writeup.md

 ![][image1]

 #### Histogram of Oriented Gradients (HOG)
 The [histogram of oriented gradients (HOG)](https://en.wikipedia.org/wiki/Histogram_of_oriented_gradients) is a feature vector which can be used to detect objects like vehicles in image processing.
 The technique counts occurrences of gradient orientation in localized portions of an image.
 ####1.
 Explain how (and identify where in your code) you extracted HOG features from the training images.

 The code for this step is contained in the first code cell of the IPython notebook (or in lines # through # of the file called `some_file.py`).
+#### Color Spaces and Histograms
 I then explored different color spaces and different `skimage.hog()` parameters (`orientations`, `pixels_per_cell`, and `cells_per_block`).
 I grabbed random images from each of the two classes and displayed them to get a feel for what the `skimage.hog()` output looks like.

 Here is an example using the `YCrCb` color space and HOG parameters of `orientations=8`, `pixels_per_cell=(8, 8)` and `cells_per_block=(2, 2)`:

+#### Spatial Binning

 ![][image2]